cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 I found this blockchain simulator CLI on GitHub (https://github.com/0xs34n/blockchain)
 #image("image.png")
+== Initial Features
+The solution will be developed in an agile way.
+This means that it will be developed in different iterations.
+The analysis of requirements has been done in this section (Section 1).
+In each iterations I will
+- Design the prototype for that iteration
+- Build the prototype
+- Asking for User Feedback
+- Refine prototype
+Each feature of the solution might be improved throughout the iterations == Intital Sucessful Criteria
+These are the initial Success Criteria (SC) which is what I am aiming for while developing a MVP (Minimum Viable Product).
+As I am developing in an agile methodology, the Success Critea might be ammended or new Success Criteria might be added in the process of iterations.
+#table(
+  columns: (auto, auto, auto),
+  inset: 10pt,
+  align: horizon,
+  table.header(
+    [*SC*], [*Target*], [*Parameters*],
+  ),
+  $ pi h (D^2 - d^2) / 4 $,
+  [
+    $h$: height \
+    $D$: outer radius \
+    $d$: inner radius
+  ],
+  $ sqrt(2) / 12 a^3 $,
+  [$a$: edge length]
+)
+== Stakeholders <stakeholders>
+People who will be using the system, including developers, users, and administrators.
+This also includes the people who would like to invest in cryptocurrencies, allowing them to learn about the technology and how it works.
+By understanding the underlying principles of blockchain
+=== Survey
+=== Interview

+== Research <research>

 == Features <features>
 The platform will have the following features: